Tera-MIND: Tera-scale mouse brain simulation via spatial mRNA-guided diffusion: INTRODUCTION

 \begin{itemize} \item By conditioning on 3D spatial gene expression as the input prompt, Tera-MIND enables the seamless generation of \textit{in-silico} mouse brains at the scale of $0.77$ teravoxels.
-Moreover, our approach accurately preserves fine-grained morphological structures across cellular, tissue, and slice-wise scales, supporting detailed exploration and comparison of brain architecture. \item Leveraging 3D \textit{gene}-\textit{gene} self-attention mechanisms, we quantify and visualize spatial molecular interactions of key pathways that contribute to fundamental brain functions, including those involved in glutamatergic (\textit{Slc17a6} and \textit{Slc17a7}) and dopaminergic (\textit{Nr4a2} and \textit{Th}) neuronal systems. \item Lastly, the \textit{in-silico} biological findings obtained by Tera-MIND can be efficiently reproduced across three tera-scale virtual mouse brains.
-This confirms the robustness and reliability of Tera-MIND for biomedical applications. \end{itemize}
+Moreover, our approach accurately preserves fine-grained morphological structures across cellular, tissue, and slice-wise scales, supporting detailed exploration and comparison of brain architecture. \item Leveraging 3D \textit{gene}-\textit{gene} self-attention mechanisms, we quantify and visualize spatial molecular interactions of key pathways that contribute to fundamental brain functions, including those involved in glutamatergic (\textit{Slc17a6} and \textit{Slc17a7}) and dopaminergic (\textit{Nr4a2} and \textit{Th}) neuronal systems. \item Similar to the translational aims of wet-lab mouse brain studies, we show that Tera-MIND's simulation results are applicable to previously unseen human health and glioblastoma brain samples, underscoring its potential in advancing the understanding of complex brain functions and diseases for real-world biomedical applications. \end{itemize}

-\section{Results}
+\section{RESULTS}